-Blues & Jazz in the Pass
+Blues & Jazz

 The histories of blues and jazz are often traced along separate pathways, but, especially on the Gulf Coast, the two genres were intertwined from the earliest days.
 Blues was a key element in the music of Pass Christian’s illustrious native son Captain John Handy (1900-1971) and other locals who played traditional jazz or rhythm & blues.
 Pass Christian has celebrated its rich African American musical heritage with various festivals, including “Jazz in the Pass,” first held here in 1999.